What is Angel Dust Drug? What is PCP Drug? PCP Effects. What is Angel Dust’s Meaning?

 What is Angel Dust Drug?
 Infographics

-Phencyclidine, also known as PCP, is known as “Angel Dust” in colloquial language. an effective hallucinogen. a type of anesthetic that causes extreme hallucinations, unusual behavior, and a sense of detachment from reality.
+Phencyclidine, also known as PCP, is “Angel Dust” in colloquial language.
+An effective hallucinogen is an anesthetic that causes extreme hallucinations, unusual behavior, and a sense of detachment from reality.

 Embed “Angel Dust Drug?”
 Infographic to your Website